Living Well with Psychosis – Community support

 If your Expression of Interest is successful, you will be asked to provide further details on:

-Future plans/ambition: Whilst we are expecting to will be providing core funding for existing work, we are interested in organisations who have thought about their future potential.
+Future plans/ambition: Whilst we will be providing core funding for existing work, we are interested in organisations who have thought about their future potential.
 What, if anything, would core funding free your organisation up to think about?
 We don’t need concrete plans and costs at this stage, just a sense of what you think the issues are with the capability and capacity of the organisation and how a greater sense of security and sustainability would help you.

 Inclusion: How your organisation actively involves people with lived experience of serious mental illness and/or their carers in its design and delivery or your plans to do so in the future.
 How your approach is tailored to the specific needs of the delivery and people you work with.